 Intention

 It’s important to clarify why we want to establish a meditation practice.
 Our intention helps us determine which practices will best suit us.
 For example, meditation and mindfulness can improve sleep, stress resilience, emotional health, spiritual connection, relationships, concentration, and many other areas of our lives.
-Being clear about our intention is the first step in establishing a practice that will result in lasting change.

 Attention

-For a practice to be transformative, it must cultivate our attention and expand our awareness.
-As the authors shared, “Cultivating mindful attention and awareness is an act of liberation” (p.
-102).
 Awareness is what mindfulness is all about.
 It’s about cultivating a way of being that enables us to be aware of our thoughts, feelings, beliefs, and bodies to gain insight and wisdom from what we observe.
 Without the ability to develop attention and awareness, our lives are primarily about living out pre-programmed conditioning mindlessly.

 Repetition

-Repetition in our meditation practice is vital to transform something within ourselves.
+Repetition in our meditation practice is vital to transforming something within ourselves.
 Repeating daily routines enables us to change our lives and live more fully and deeply.
 In the same way that one day of strength training won’t transform our muscle mass, one day of meditation won’t result in transformation.
 For this reason, it’s better to meditate for 5 minutes daily than 20 minutes once a week.

 Guidance

-Guidance is one area that many people fall short of when relying solely on meditation apps and generic guided meditations.
 As the authors in Living Deeply identified, “…Instruction is essential to creating a transformative practice” (p.
 106).
 A guide or meditation teacher who has been there knows how to do the practices correctly and in a way that supports an individual’s unique growth path and the integration of blind spots.

 Leave A Comment